Matrix equivalence: Canonical form

 where the number of $1$s on the diagonal is equal to $k$.
 This is a special case of the Smith normal form, which generalizes this concept on vector spaces to free modules over principal ideal domains.
+Thus: Theorem: Any mxn matrix of rank k is matrix equivalent to the mxn matrix that is all zeroes except that the first k diagonal entries are ones.